archaeogeek/wps-pgrouting-workshop/GettingStarted/Customising.md

 # Customising Your Server

 The basic information about your new ZOO WPS Service is stored in the file main.cfg, which lives in the same file as the ZOO kernel or cgi file.
 In this case, it's in /usr/lib/cgi-bin.
 Navigate to this location by double-clicking on the "file system" icon on the desktop to open the file manager.
-Find "main.cfg" and double-click it to open in a text editor.
+Find "main.cfg" and right-click it then open in medit.

 The main.cfg file contains some configuration information and metadata about the server as a whole, not the services that run on it.
 Typically it will look something similar to this: